Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Anonymity

-{\bf Anonymity model and metrics.} In the model proposed by \cite{diaz_towards_2003}, the concept of entropy was proposed to measure the information gained after an attack.
-Anonymity of a subject is defined as being not identifiable within the anonymity set \cite{pfitzmann_anonymity_2001}.
+The anonymity of a subject is defined as being not identifiable within the anonymity set~\cite{pfitzmann_anonymity_2001}.
 The anonymity set is the set of all possible subjects who might cause an action.
-A subject is identifiable if we can get a hold of information that can be linked to the person, such as an IP address or DNS requests.
-For each subject of an anonymity set, the attacker assigns a probability $p_i$.
-The entropy of the system after the attack, $H(X)$, is compared to the maximum entropy, $H_M$.
-The degree of anonymity provided by the system is:
+A subject is identifiable if we can get a hold of information that can be linked to the person.
+Similarly, as before, we use the entropy measurement of a system to estimate the information gained after an attack is performed on a system.
+The maximum degree of anonymity is achieved when an attacker identifies all users as equally likely of being the intended subjects of a message.

-For the case $d=0$, a subject appears as the source of an action with probability 1.
-When $d=1$, all subjects equiprobably appear as the source of an action.

-Assuming the adversary has no prior knowledge with regard to the anonymity set, for the best case the adversary has no better than $\frac{1}{N}$ chance of identifying a subject within the anonymity set of size $N$.
-Therefore, we obtain that all subjects has equiprobable probability to appear as the source of an action.

-{\bf Anonymity on-demand.} In case of incremental path building, keeping the information of the complete path in one node and consequently in the complete message structure may compromise the anonymity of the sender.
-In loose routing, the complete route is unknown and can be dynamically changed or extended by a router.
-Consequently, anonymity is increased when the route structure is dynamic and can be altered by any router.
-Incremental path building is easier to implement and requires less coordination among different routers for the reason that messages are set to be of constant size.

-The estimated probability in Section \ref{sec:inremental_path} for incremental path building would be the same for the probability of at least one node along the overall path to be a non-compromised node, and the probability in Section \ref{sec:loose_routing} in case of loose routing.
-According to estimated calculations it is highly unlikely for the whole route to be completely compromised.
-There is a $99\%$ chance for at least one node to be an honest node.
-Moreover, these calculations show that we can have more than half of compromised nodes and yet remain anonymous in the network.

-Using the same traffic analysis as in Section \ref{sec:bayesian} we can assert the anonymity of the system.
-We obtained the result that the probability for every path of a message is equally likely, and consequently, the probability for each hidden state of the system would be equally likely either.
-The computation of anonymity is based on entropy computation of the distribution \cite{serjantov_towards_2003, diaz_towards_2003}.
-Since all hidden states are equiprobable, the distribution of the hidden states would be uniform and the entropy of the system would be maximized.

-Similarly to discussion in Section \ref{sec:mon_avoid}, without any additional knowledge of the system, given that the probability for each hidden state of the system is equally likely, and due to symmetric properties of expander graphs each of the subjects in the anonymity set is assigned the probability of $p_i=\frac{1}{N}$ being the sender/receiver of the message.
-Therefore, the entropy of the system would be the possible maximum.

-{\bf Attacks mitigation.} We now move on to show how certain common attacks on anonymity networks, in particular onion routing based, can be mitigated by the use of our network construction.
-A survey of attacks on onion routing networks can be found in \cite{erdin_how_2015}.
+The discussion in Section \ref{sec:mon_avoid} can be applied here in order to estimate the anonymity in the system.
+Similar reasoning leads to the result that all nodes in the network have an equal probability of appearing as relay nodes.
+Consequently, obtaining a maximum entropy, and as such, a maximum degree of anonymity.